 Priest: “No, dinosaurs were never really living animals.
 The fossils that we find are not the remains of real animals.
-They are the remains of the moulds that God used when he thought about making dinosaurs.
-However, he later decided he didn’t like the dinosaurs so he smashed all the moulds and scattered them about the Earth.”
+They are the remains of the molds that God used when he thought about making dinosaurs.
+However, he later decided he didn’t like the dinosaurs so he smashed all the molds and scattered them about the Earth.”

 Thinking that this was the end of the debate, he turned again to his notes.
 However, I didn’t find his answer convincing at all.